MostAwesomeDude/construct/docs/index.rst

 ..
-Reconstruct documentation master file, created by sphinx-quickstart on Fri Dec 24 05:23:18 2010.
+Construct documentation master file, created by sphinx-quickstart on Fri Dec 24 05:23:18 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Reconstruct's documentation!
+Welcome to Construct's documentation!
 =======================================

 Contents: